Zips 101

 Zipper Seam Allowance

-I’ve frayed the fabric to demonstrate how the extra seam allowance will help give the bag a longer lifespan.
-Without the extra material, the frayed threads would already be almost at the stitch line.
+I’ve frayed the fabric to demonstrate how the extra seam allowance will help give this item a longer lifespan.
+Without the extra material, the frayed threads would already almost be at the stitch line.
 The majority of zipper failures I’ve experienced are from the seam allowance frying and the zip pulling out, not the zipper itself failing.
 Binding the raw edge with binding tape will also help increase longevity

 Zipper Garage